jitsi/jitsi-meet/doc/quick-install.md

 Debian Wheezy and other older systems may require additional things to be done.
 Specifically for Wheezy, [libc needs to be updated](http://lists.jitsi.org/pipermail/users/2015-September/010064.html).

+N.B.:

-N.B.: All commands are supposed to be run by root.
+a.)
+All commands are supposed to be run by root.
 If you are logged in as a regular user with sudo rights, please prepend ___sudo___ to each of the commands.

+b.)
+You only need to do this if you want to ___host your own Jitsi server___.
+If you just want to have a video conference with someone, use https://meet.jit.si instead.

 ## Basic Jitsi Meet install